Chart Color Schemes

 Pioneer Valley lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Pioneer Valley's population was around 9,437 as of November 2025.
-This reflected an increase of 540 people since the 2021 Census, which reported a population of 8,897.
-The change was inferred from ABS' estimated resident population of 9,365 in June 2024 and additional validated new addresses since the Census date.
-This resulted in a density ratio of 8.0 persons per square kilometer.
-Over the past decade, Pioneer Valley showed resilient growth with a compound annual growth rate of 1.4%, outperforming its SA3 area.
-Natural growth contributed approximately 61.9% to overall population gains recently, with all drivers including interstate and overseas migration being positive factors.
+Pioneer Valley's population is approximately 9,676 as of February 2026.
+This figure reflects an increase of 779 people since the 2021 Census, which reported a population of 8,897.
+The change is inferred from the estimated resident population of 9,363 in June 2024 and an additional 84 validated new addresses since the Census date.
+This results in a density ratio of 8.2 persons per square kilometer.
+Pioneer Valley's growth rate of 8.8% since the 2021 census exceeds that of the SA3 area (7.1%) and the SA4 region, indicating it as a growth leader.
+Natural growth contributed approximately 61.9% of overall population gains during recent periods, with all drivers including interstate migration and overseas migration being positive factors.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data were used, applying proportional growth weightings from ABS Greater Capital Region projections for age cohorts.
-Future population dynamics project an above median growth for locations outside capital cities, with Pioneer Valley expected to expand by 2,100 persons to 2041, reflecting a gain of 21.5% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+These state projections do not provide age category splits, so proportional growth weightings in line with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilized.
+Future population dynamics anticipate an above median growth for locations outside of capital cities, with the area expected to expand by 2,100 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 18.5% in total over the 17 years.

 Frequently Asked Questions - Population